pprett/bolt/sources/overview.txt

 ..
 [Zhang2004] Zhang, T., *Solving large scale linear prediction problems using stochastic gradient descent algorithms*.
 In Proceedings of ICML '04.

 ..
 [Zou2005] Zou, H., and Hastie, T., *Regularization and variable selection via the elastic net*.
 Journal of the Royal Statistical Society Series B, 67 (2), 301-320.

+..
+[Freund1998] Freund, Y., and Schapire, R. E., *Large margin classification using the perceptron algorithm*.
+In Machine Learning, 37, 277-296.